-Has someone ever told you “get a real job” when you explained what you do for a living?
+Has anyone ever told you to “get a real job” when you were trying to explain what you do for a living?

 Don’t feel discouraged.

-Freelancers hear a lot of comments, especially when they’re starting out their freelancing career.
+Freelancers hear a lot of comments, especially when they’re starting their freelancing careers.
 Bloggers and YouTubers are no exception.
 The reason I’m writing this blog post is that I want to mentally prepare you so that you could avoid headaches and stress during your progression.

 Trust me; I have been there.
 I’m a blogger and freelance writer, so I know exactly how it feels when you hear “get a real job” comments from people who haven’t seen your bank statement.